 Refrigeration and Ice

-Arguably, the most important equipment in a bar will be that which keeps your drinks fresh and cold.
-Failure to keep beer cold can be a death sentence for a bar, as can watery cocktails.
-The best way to prevent these business-enders is by purchasing quality refrigerators and ice makers.
-Back-of-house and under-bar refrigerators, as well as back-bar units, bottle coolers, and wine refrigerators will keep beer and other bottled or canned beverages at ideal serving temperatures.
+Some of the most important pieces of bar equipment are those that keep your drinks fresh and cold.
+Failure to keep beer cold can be a death sentence for a bar, as can serving watery cocktails.
+The best way to prevent these business enders is purchasing quality refrigerators and ice makers.
+Back-of-house and under-bar refrigerators, as well as back-bar units, bottle coolers, and wine refrigerators, will keep beverages at ideal serving temperatures.

-There are ice makers available with a number of ice type options and, believe it or not, finding the right one for your drinks can decide whether your bar makes it.
-Larger cubes are great for presentation of high-end liquors and have a large surface area, which means sustained cooling.
-Half cubes are great for soft drinks, and nuggets and flake ice both work well in frozen cocktails.
+With several different types of ice available from commercial ice makers, finding the right one for your drinks can elevate your guests' experiences.
+Larger cubes are great for presenting high-end liquors and have a large surface area, which provides sustained cooling and slower melting.
+Half-cube ice is preferred for soft drinks, and nugget and flake ice both work well in frozen cocktails.

 Glass chillers can also help push your drinks over the top.
-Couple a glass chiller with a draft beer system to cultivate loyal customers.
-With the growth in the popularity of craft beers in recent years and Americans’ draw to a frothy brew, draft beer customers will make up a substantial percentage of your patronage.
+Couple a glass chiller with a draft beer system to cultivate a loyal customer base.
+With the growth in the popularity of craft beers in recent years and Americans’ draw to a frothy brew, draft beer customers might make up a substantial percentage of your patronage.
 That means they may become your largest source of constant cash flow and will be critical to your bottom line.

-While it’s good to have a great show with chatty, sympathetic, and entertaining bar staff, a good bit of the show goes on well out of sight.
-Under bar equipment is vital to keeping things running smoothly at customer level.
+Having the right underbar equipment will streamline service and make your bartenders' jobs much easier.
 From drainboards to sinks with blender dumps, it’s important to have handy access to water and drains.
 You’ll also want to make sure you have plenty of glass storage available, whether with cabinets, shelves, or hanging racks.

-A soda gun and filler station will keep unsightly soda bottles and cans from customers’ view, leaving your bar space free for more important potent potables.
+A soda gun and filler station will eliminate the need for soda bottles and cans, leaving your bar space free for more important potent potables.
 Another vital piece of underbar equipment is an ice bin/cocktail unit.
-Some of the more convenient models will have a sink to help keep the bar area tidy.
+Some models have a sink, providing convenience for efforts to keep the bar area tidy.

-An investment in a couple of speed rails for your most popular booze will keep those often-poured spirits within easy reach, appropriately speeding the time it takes to serve them.
+Investing in a couple of speed rails for your most popular booze will keep those often-poured spirits within easy reach, making serving them faster.
 Underbar glass washers will cut down significantly on labor required to keep a steady supply of glassware at the ready.
 Bottle cap catchers and openers will make serving bottled beers a snap, as well.

 Blenders and Mixers

-Blenders and mixers are a critical component to any good bar.
+Blenders and mixers are critical components to any good bar setup.
 Margaritas, daiquiris, and other frozen libations are necessary to keep a large segment of the market satisfied.
 Offering frozen cocktails is more time-consuming and labor intensive than offering bottled and mixed drinks, and you may be tempted to invest in a frozen drink dispenser.
-There are some on the market that will provide the results your customers are looking for, but not all of them will.
-It will be important to do research to ensure that you get a unit that will maintain temperatures that are cold enough to produce a classic frozen cocktail, due to the fact that alcohol has a much lower freezing point that other beverages.
-The temperature at which the alcohol will freeze depends on the proof of the liquor; they higher the proof, the lower the freezing point.
-The product literature will specify whether the unit will be suitable for frozen drinks.
-All bars, however, will need to invest in at least one quality drink blender.
-You will want to make sure the blender is slated for crushing ice.
-There are many brands with models that have powerful motors, specialized blades for ice, and microprocessor controls.
+Because alcohol has a much lower freezing point than other beverages, it will be important to do research to ensure you get a unit that will maintain temperatures cold enough to produce a classic frozen cocktail.
+The temperature at which alcohol freezes depends on the proof of the liquor: the higher the proof, the lower the freezing point.
+Before purchasing equipment, check the spec sheet to determine whether the unit will be suitable for frozen drinks.
+Almost all bars, however, will need to invest in at least one quality drink blender.
+You will want to make sure the blender is rated for crushing ice.
+There are many brands with models that have powerful motors and specialized blades for ice.

 Glassware and Displays

-Merchandising liquor displays can provide an impressive focal point for your patrons at the bar, but you’ll need to make sure you have a variety of drinkware that is designed especially for the different spirits you’ll be serving.
-Rocks, high ball, pilsner, and shot glasses, as well as beer mugs and pitchers can be placed on shelves to enhance the effect.
-Likewise, stemmed glassware, such as glasses for wine, martinis, and margaritas can be hung by the stem in wire or wooden racks for display and easy access.
-For an extra touch of class, you can beef up your wine service with buckets, coolers, carafes, and stoppers.
+Merchandising liquor displays can provide an impressive focal point for your patrons, but you’ll need to make sure you have a variety of drinkware that is designed specifically for the spirits you plan to serve.
+Rocks, high ball, pilsner, and shot glasses, as well as beer mugs and pitchers, can be placed on shelves to enhance the effect.
+Likewise, stemmed glassware for wine, martinis, and margaritas can be hung by the stem in wire or wooden racks for display and easy access.
+For an extra touch of class, you can beef up your wine service with bucket servers, coolers, carafes, and stoppers.

 Finishing Touches and Inventory Control

-Liquor portion control pourers help keep inventory under control by limiting the amount of liquor that comes out at once.
-The amount of profits that can be lost due to improper pouring can be astronomical.
-The same can be said for wasted product, which can be reduced with store and pour units.
+Liquor portion control pourers help keep inventory under control by metering the amount of liquor that comes out in one pour.
+The amount of profits that can be lost due to improper pouring is astronomical.
+The same can be said for wasted product, which can be reduced with store-and-pour units.
 There are some specifications as to how these can be used, so make sure to check local codes when using these containers for storage.

-Adding finishing, and potentially make or break, touches to cocktails can be done efficiently and stylishly with bar top dispensers.
-Specialty spoons and muddlers help prepare leaves for mojitos and oranges for old fashioneds, and signature margaritas are completed with glass rimmers.
+Adding finishing touches to cocktails can be done efficiently and stylishly with bar top dispensers.
+Specialty spoons and muddlers help prepare leaves for mojitos and oranges for old fashioneds, while signature margaritas are completed with glass rimmers.